altermo/vim-plugin-list/README.md

   * [haya14busa/vim-asterisk](https://github.com/haya14busa/vim-asterisk) : provides improved * motions
   * [hrsh7th/vim-insert-point](https://github.com/hrsh7th/vim-insert-point) : cursor move on insert mode
   * [justinmk/vim-sneak](https://github.com/justinmk/vim-sneak) : Jump to any location specified by two characters
+  * [mhinz/vim-lookup](https://github.com/mhinz/vim-lookup) : jumps to definitions of variables, functions, and commands as if tags were used, without needing a tags file
   * [phaazon/hop.nvim](https://github.com/phaazon/hop.nvim) : Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible
   * [rasukarusan/nvim-select-multi-line](https://github.com/rasukarusan/nvim-select-multi-line) : Yank lines not adjacent
   * [rhysd/clever-f.vim](https://github.com/rhysd/clever-f.vim) : extends f, F, t and T mappings for more convenience.
 Instead of `;`, `f` is available to repeat